nmll/kitti_object_vis/README.md

 # KITTI Object data transformation and visualization
 ## Dataset

-Download the data (calib, image\_2, label\_2, velodyne) from [Kitti Object trackin Dataset](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) and place it in your data folder at `kitti/object` before use this code,you need to convert kittitrackingdataset to kittidetection datasets format.Follow this：https://github.com/nmll/tools after converting dataset format,change the filename 'object_tracking' to 'object' The folder structure is as following:
+Download the data (calib, image\_2, label\_2, velodyne) from [Kitti Object trackin Dataset](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) and place it in your data folder at `object`, before use this code,you need to convert kittitrackingdataset to kittidetection datasets format.Follow this：https://github.com/nmll/tools after converting dataset format,change the filename 'object_tracking' to 'object' The folder structure is as following:   you can be not downloaded testing dataset
 ```
 ./data
    object